chazlarson/Plex-Meta-Manager-Wiki/home/environmental.md

 # Run Commands & Environmental Variables

+The below table outlines the run commands and environment variables that can be utilized to customise the running of Plex Meta Manager to the user's requirements.
+Environmental Variable values are used over Shell Command values.

 | Name                                                  | Shell Command                      | Environmental Variable   |
 |:------------------------------------------------------|:-----------------------------------|:-------------------------|
 | [Config](#config)                                     | `-c` or `--config`                 | `PMM_CONFIG`             |